Devilla/docs/ens-improvement-proposals/ensip-5-text-records.md

 #### Legacy Keys

-The following keys were specified in earlier versions of this ENSIP.
+The following keys were specified in earlier versions of this PNSIP.

 Their use is not likely very wide, but applications attempting maximal compatibility may wish to query these keys as a fallback if the above replacement keys fail.